top of page

 • Published an op-ed in the San Francisco Chronicle calling for stronger legal recourse for victims.

-• Partnered with Design It For Us to co-create youth-facing digital safety materials.
+• Partnered with Design It For Us to co-create youth-facing social media content.

-• Submitted advisory input to the United Nations on tech-facilitated gender-based violence.
+• Submitted advisory input to the United Nations AI Advisory Body on tech-facilitated gender-based violence.

 • Met with the Office of Senator Andy Kim to advocate for the TAKE IT DOWN Act.